Chenjl13/Chenjl13.github.io/index.md

 layout: homepage
 ---

 ## About Me

-I am currently an undergraduate student (from 2023Fall) in Beijing University of Technology, pursuing a Bachelor's degree in Electronic Science and Technology.
+I am currently an undergraduate student (from Fall 2023) at Beijing University of Technology, pursuing a Bachelor's degree in Electronic Science and Technology.

-Currently, I am serving as a research intern at Shanghai Jiao Tong University, under the supervision of Dr. Hongyu Zhao.
+Currently, I am serving as a research intern at Shanghai Jiao Tong University under the supervision of Dr. Hongyu Zhao.
 Before this, I was extremely honored to be advised by Prof. Sujuan Liu.

 ## Research Interests

-- **Digital IC Design:** Digital integrated circuit design and test.
+- **Digital IC Design:** Digital integrated circuit design and testing.
-- **Medical MLLMs:** Medical multimodal large language models, medical image analysis and report generation.
+- **Medical MLLMs:** Medical multimodal large language models, medical image analysis, and report generation.
-- **Hardware Acceleration:** GPU drivers and test.
+- **Hardware Acceleration:** GPU drivers, testing, and acceleration.

 ## News